-About Cameron KusherCameron Kusher is RP Data’s senior research analyst, specialising in primary and secondary data analysis, property market commentary and consultancy.
+About Cameron KusherCameron Kusher is Head of Research at CoreLogic, specialising in primary and secondary data analysis, property market commentary and consultancy.
 Cameron has a thorough understanding of the fundamentals such as demographics, trends, economics and spacial analysis and is a regular keynote speaker for property-related groups, regulated industry bodies, corporations and the government sectors.
 Follow Cameron on Twitter @cmkusher

 Author Archive | Cameron Kusher

-The Australian Bureau of Statistics (ABS) released building approvals data for February 2016 yesterday.
-Over the month there were 18,252 dwellings approved for construction which represents a 3.1% increase in approvals.
-Although approvals increased over the month, they continue to trend lower after peaking in March of last year.
-In fact, dwelling approvals in February […]
+The Australian Bureau of Statistics (ABS) released building approvals data for June 2016 earlier today.
+Over the month there were 18,693 dwellings approved for construction nationally.
+National dwelling approvals are currently 26% higher than the decade average.
+Although this represents a very high volume of approvals, it was -2.9% lower over the month, -5.9% lower […]

 CoreLogic RP Data is Australia's #1 Property Information Provider.
 Our blog is maintained by CoreLogic RP Data’s research director, Tim Lawless and Cameron Kusher who is CoreLogic RP Data’s senior research analyst.
 We hope you find the information we post here useful and we welcome your comments and feedback.